I Own My House Outright and Want a Loan: Is It Possible? | 2025

 Step 5: Gather necessary documents

-Prepare the required documentation, including pay stubs, W-2 forms, bank statements, and tax returns.
-For more information, reference our guide to mortgage loan documentation.
+Prepare pay stubs, W-2 forms, bank statements, and tax returns.
+Ensure documents are up-to-date to streamline the application process.

 Step 6: Apply for the loan